 1. In the Elimination Round, the team’s total score will be tallied by adding the sum of the poker chips accumulated during the competition time.
 The top 4 teams will proceed to the Final Round.

-1. Both milk and coffees are not allowed to be pre-dosed before the start of the competition.
+1. Both milk and coffee are not allowed to be pre-dosed before the start of the competition.
 Espressos will be evaluated based on the appearance of the crema, the taste experience of the espresso (sweetness, acidity, and bitterness) to determine their quality.

 2. Milk beverages will be evaluated based on the appearance of the milk beverage (ie. the milk beverage should have a color combination of milk and coffee, with good color contrast definition, balance in the cup, and a smooth, and possibly glossy/glass like sheen.